HenryAmm/tictactutorial/README.md

     -gem install colored
+    [You may need to run the command as a superuser (or root) by putting sudo infront to make the whole command 'sudo gem install colored' - Mac/Linux Only]

 2) Download the **tictac_ex.rb** file by cloning the Github repository or by clicking on the file and copying it's contents.